 Can we assume that people have heard about Christ?
 I guess Paul has people in mind he doesn’t know personally but who are part of the church.
 I guess that he can write something like this because he is a traveling pastor, not directly in charge of every believer.
 BUT we may never, ever get to the point of assuming.
 If we are a constant part of the church (i.e. staff), we may ...

-'Keychain Blog' provides a keys into different rooms of God's House There are insights into what God has revealed to me while reading His Word.
-It is my hope that you walk away from these 'Keys', encouraged and challenged at the same time.
+'Keychain Blog' provides a keys into different rooms of God's House They are insights into what God has revealed to me while reading His Word.
+It is my hope that you walk away from these 'Key encounters', encouraged and challenged at the same time.

 Feel free to comment and share your own 'lesson learned'.